Windsor Link Railway: Possible links

-Eventually it was hoped to spur reconnecting the Great Western railway to Bedford via High Wycombe, Aylesbury and Bletchley, by reopening the link from Bourne End station (achievable by extending the Bourne End branch line a few miles).
+Eventually, it was hoped to spur reconnecting the Great Western Railway to Bedford via High Wycombe, Aylesbury and Bletchley, by reopening the link from Bourne End station (achievable by extending the Bourne End branch line a few miles).
 Other direct services to Heathrow would be enabled from Oxford and from Reading (and the rest of the Great Western routes).

 To the south, alternating services from Basingstoke could go to Heathrow and Slough via Frimley (via a re-opened chord), Camberley, Ascot and Virginia Water.
 This would give most of Hampshire's railway towns a direct connection to Heathrow as well as possibly Dorset's south coast.

 By contrast, only enabling Heathrow to be directly accessed from London Paddington or London's Piccadilly line and minor stop Hayes & Harlington fetters rail competition and makes for long rail journey times.

-Railnews sees any such link as a step towards a railway round most of London and notes south-central England's East West Rail (Varsity Line) gives another sector renewed connectivity.
+Railnews sees any such link as a step towards a railway around most of London and notes south-central England's East West Rail (Varsity Line) gives another sector renewed connectivity.

 Planning process

-WLR announced in the presentation to the Windsor Neighbourhood Plan, on 16 September 2014, its expected planning process, as follows:
+On 16 September 2014, during a presentation to the Windsor Neighbourhood Plan, WLR made an announcement regarding its projected planning process, which was outlined as follows: